rudderlabs/rudderstack-docs/destinations/marketing/qualtrics-website-feedback.md

     [RSClient getInstance:<YOUR_WRITE_KEY> config:[configBuilder build]];
 ```

-* Call the intercept using:
+* Add the below snippet to display the qualified intercept on your ViewController:

 ```objectivec
 [Qualtrics.shared evaluateProjectWithCompletion:^(NSDictionary<NSString *,TargetingResult *>* targetingResults){